glaunay/taskobject/README.md

 var tkTest = require('./node_modules/taskobject/test/test');
 ```

-Then you have to start and set up a JM (= Job Manager, more info in the [More](#more) section).
+Then you have to start and set up a JM.
 We provide a method that takes care of that :

 ```
 tkTest.JMsetup();
 ```

 `JMsetup` returns an object instance of EventEmitter.
 It emits `"ready"` when the JM is ready to receive jobs, and provide the JM object.
-Then, you can run the `simpleTest` method :
+Then, you can run the `simpleTest` method (or the `dualTest` method) :

 ```
 tkTest.JMsetup().on('ready', function (JMobject) {
 	tkTest.simpleTest(inputFile, management);
+	tkTest.dualTest(inputFile1, inputFile2, management);
 });
 ```

-- `inputFile` is the absolute path to your input file.
-For the file, no specific format needed.
+- `inputFile` are absolute path to your input file(s).
+No specific format needed.
 - `management` is a literal like :

 ```